scycy2/scycy2.github.io/source/_posts/Use-Docker-to-configure-three-nodes-cluster.md

   ./start-all.sh
   ```

 * **Important!!!
-Every time you restarted the containers, some settings will restore, so I write some scripts to finish these settings automatically**
+Every time you restarted the containers, some settings will fail, so I write some scripts to finish these settings automatically**

   * myStart.sh (in containers)